Quentinb/react-web-circular-slider/README.md

 -   **onEndUpdate({ angleLength, endTime, durationMinutes })** - when the end slider is moved. onEndUpdate(data) is triggered, where data is an object of new values of angleLength, endTime({h, m}) and duration [int] value expressed in total minutes.

 ## Working example app

+There is an example in the `example` directory.
+To get it running, simply run:

+    ```
+    npm install
+    npm start
+    ```

+and you shold be able to access the example on the default `localhost:3000`

 ## Author